How to install Netstat on CentOS 8

 Output:

-From the above command, you could see that the net-tools package provides you netstat command.
+From the above command, you can see that the net-tools package provides you netstat command.
 So, install the net-tools package using the yum command.

 yum -y install net-tools